Levy multiplicative chaos and star scale invariant random measures: Generalized L evy chaos

 \section{Generalized L\'evy chaos}

 This section is devoted to the construction of measures that can formally be written as

 where $L$ is a stationary ID process with a logarithmic spatial dependency.
-As in the Gaussian case, such a singularity of the spatial structure imposes to construct these measures through a limiting procedure where the singularity has been "cut off".
-Hence we will understand these measures as a limit where $X^\epsilon$ is a stationary ID process that converges in some sense towards $L$.
+As in the Gaussian case, such a singularity of the spatial structure imposes to construct these measures through a limiting procedure where the singularity has been ``cut off.''
+Hence we will understand these measures as a limit

+where $X^\epsilon$ is a stationary ID process that converges in some sense toward $L$.
 The process $X^\epsilon$ will basically depend on two parameters: a generator (any stationary ID process) and a rate function.
 We detail below the construction.